Travel guide

 Where should I stay?

-Downtown Cairo offers central location and good access.
-Areas near Khan el-Khalili provide historic character and easy market access.
+Downtown Cairo offers good transit links and central access, while staying near Giza keeps you close to the Pyramids.
 This keeps the pace relaxed and leaves room for breaks.

 What time should I start each day?

-Start very early for pyramids to avoid heat and crowds.
-Museums and mosques are pleasant throughout the day.
-Markets are lively in the afternoon and evening.
+Start early for the Pyramids to beat crowds and avoid midday heat.
+Museums and markets are pleasant throughout the day, and you can slow down with long food breaks.
 This keeps the pace relaxed and leaves room for breaks.

 Do I need to book restaurants in advance?

-For popular restaurants, yes—especially for dinner.
-Many places accept walk-ins.
-Street food doesn't require reservations.
+For popular restaurants, yes—especially on weekends.
+Cairo's food scene is excellent, so mix reservations with spontaneous local recommendations.
 This keeps the pace relaxed and leaves room for breaks.

 Build this trip in Kruno